makew0rld/md2gemini/README.md

 Converter from Markdown to the [Gemini](https://gemini.circumlunar.space/) text format.
 It works as a Python module, or a command line application.

+One of its key features is that it can convert inline links into footnotes - at the end of each paragraph, or all together at the end of the document.

 Beyond regular Markdown, it supports tables!
 And converts them into Unicode plaintext tables like this:
 ```
 ┌──────────────┬──────┐